dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 ## Repository Setup and Release Process

 Master is the main working stream.
-It is built nightly in bamboo, producing a numbered version each build.
+[This bamboo job](https://webgoat.atlassian.net/builds/browse/WEB-WGM) builds it nightly, producing a numbered version each build.
 This is the bleeding edge version, the 'nightly build'.

-The latest nightly build can be found [here](https://webgoat.atlassian.net/builds/browse/WEB-WGM/latest), and a list of all recently nighly builds is [here](https://webgoat.atlassian.net/builds/browse/WEB-WGM)
+You can find [the latest nightly build](https://webgoat.atlassian.net/builds/browse/WEB-WGM/latest), and [a list of all recently nightly builds](https://webgoat.atlassian.net/builds/browse/WEB-WGM) in bamboo.

+WebGoat build numbers have a three-part structure:  <major>.<minor>.<buildNumber>.
+For example, 6.1.65.

-Anything you merge to master needs to be at least good enough to go into the nightly build. that means:
+Anything you merge to master needs to be at least good enough to go into the nightly build.
+That means:

 1.          all of the tests pass
 1.          nothing is _worse_ than it was before you started

-Releases are cut from the master branch, using a separate, manually executed bamboo job.
-This job tags master, and produces a numbered release.
-These artifacts are manually copied to the archive locations, especially stable releases.
+Releases are also cut from the master branch, using a separate, administrator-executed bamboo job.
+This job tags master, and produces a stable, long term release.
+Stable releases are available for download on the [main WebGoatPage](http://webgoat.github.io)

 If you have access, [you can view the WebGoat builds](https://webgoat.atlassian.net/builds/browse/WEB)